Do Online Sales Funnels Actually Work? [Stats + 6 Examples]

 - Several retargeting ad sections.
 The first occurs when leads have landed on your lead magnet landing page but not converted on the offer.
 And the second occurs after leads have exited off of the sales page without converting.

 - An exit pop-up.
 This is a powerful way of redirecting prospects who seem intent on, well… exiting off of the page.
 Sometimes that pop-up may contain a special deal and other times it may re-communicate the benefits of what’s on the page.
 We’ve found that using lead magnet exit pop-ups (as on the template above) is one of the best ways to keep traffic flowing into your funnel.
+According to Conversion Science, you can expect to recover between 10% and 15% of website visitors that try leaving.

 And last but certainly not least, you’ll also see the elements that make up the fuel stage of your online sales funnel.